Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv/overview.rst

 This difference is caused by the "stretching" (technically called mapping) of the 3D part (XYZ) onto a 2D plane (i.e. the UV map).

-If a 3D object has a UV map, then, in addition to the 3D-coordinates X, Y, and Z, each point on the object will have corresponding U and V coordinates.
+If a 3D object has a UV map, then, in addition to the 3D coordinates X, Y, and Z, each point on the object will have corresponding U and V coordinates.
 (*P* in the image above is an example of how a point on a 3D object might be mapped onto a 2D image).